aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/30-hello-cdk/300-cdk-watch.md

 weight = 300
 +++

-## Faster Personal Deployments
+## Faster Personal Deployment

-{{% notice info %}} This section is not necessary to complete the workshop, but we recommend that you take the time to see how `cdk watch` can speed up your personal deployments.
+{{% notice info %}} This section is not necessary to complete the workshop, but we recommend that you take the time to see how `cdk deploy --hotswap` and `cdk watch` can speed up your personal deployments.
 {{% /notice %}}

 It's great that we have a working lambda!
 But what if you want to tweak the lambda